 Laugh if you will, but also give the International Olympic Committee credit for acting like a responsible parent: In addition to handing out condoms, they run HIV and AIDS information campaigns in the Olympic Village.
 And the U.S. Curling Association has gone a step further: In partnership with Kodiak Technology Group, they have introduced the Hurry Hard condom, named for a phrase curlers chant to get their teammates to sweep the ice faster.
 Proceeds from the prophylactics — which sport a happy cartoon curling stone on their label above the slogan “Be smart, stay safe” — are split between USA Curling and Monterey County AIDS prevention.

 But few athletes reach for the condom supply while their events are going on.
 They’ve spent four years since the previous Olympics working, training and preparing for one shot at glory, and they’re not going to throw countless hours of hard work and sacrifice away for anything — even Norwegian cross-country champions and Chinese speedskaters.

-Video: Take a tour inside the Olympic Village The fact is, people with poor impulse control don’t make it to the Olympic Village.
+The fact is, people with poor impulse control don’t make it to the Olympic Village.
 “Olympians are surprisingly mature, no matter what age.
 It’s required of you,” said legendary skier Picabo Street, who won gold in the super-G in Nagano and silver in the downhill in Lillehammer.
 “If you act like an idiot, you really stand out.”